ASPDP/unique-window-colors-fork/README.md

 1. Grab the VSCode Neovim extension
 2. Install this extension (Nvim UI+)
 3. Add a bit of Lua to your Neovim config (see below)
+4. Make sure you are in a workspace
-4. Restart VSCode and enjoy!
+5. Restart VSCode and enjoy!

 ### Neovim Config Setup